tylerchilds/cutestrap/README.md

 Contributors are welcome, just follow these few guidelines:

+* Avoid checking in compiled files (dist and docs folders) as this will reduce merge conflicts with master
 * BEM for naming conventions
 * Alphabetical properties
 * Only nest for psuedo-elements